 Read more about General References/Trials by Reference here.

 Once an action has been filed in court, parties may stipulate to a “private trial,” which is conducted in essentially the same manner and pursuant to the same procedural rules as court trials.
-All law and motion matters, discovery disputes and case management conferences, as well as the trial, are heard by the temporary judge also known as the “judge pro tem.”
-The main difference is that the parties have agreed to an individual, either a retired judge or attorney, to act as a judge pro tem and render a judgment.
+All law and motion matters, discovery disputes and case management conferences, as well as the trial, are heard by the temporary judge.”
+The main difference is that the parties have agreed to an individual, either a retired judge or attorney, to act as a temporary judge and render a judgment.
 During a private trial, all original documents must be filed with the court, which maintains the records for the case.
 The temporary judge is then provided with file-stamped copies of the documents.
 At the end of the trial, the temporary judge renders a judgment and has the power to hear post-trial motions.
 A temporary judge’s decision is binding on the parties and can be appealed in the same manner as a court-rendered judgment.